sferik/twitter-ruby/README.md

 memory, for example:

     Twitter.user("sferik") == Twitter.user("sferik") #=> true
     Twitter.user("sferik") == Twitter.user(7505382)  #=> true

 In previous versions of this gem, both of the above statements would have returned false.
-We've stopped short of implementing a true identity map, such
-that:

-    Twitter.user("sferik").object_id == Twitter.user("sferik").object_id

 A true identity map may be implemented in future versions of this library.

+As of version 2.4, `Twitter::User` objects can be used interchangeably with user IDs or screen names, for example:

+    user = Twitter.user("sferik")

+    Twitter.follow("sferik")
+    Twitter.follow(user)     # Same as above

+Also, as of version 2.4, `Twitter::List` objects can be used interchangeably with list IDs or slugs, for example:

+    list = Twitter.list("sferik", "presidents")

+    Twitter.list_timeline("sferik", "presidents")
+    Twitter.list_timeline(list)

 ### Additional Notes
 * All deprecated methods have been removed.